bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 ### Field pathing

-All fields in ATP records are addressed using [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901) in the fragment section of the URL.
+All fields in atproto records are addressed using [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901) in the fragment section of the URL.

 ```javascript
 const obj = {